-The best time to talk to mom about assisted living is when she is comfortable and her mind naturally takes her to some of the factors that are making her life sad, difficult or lonely.
+The best time to talk to an older adult about assisted living is when he or she is comfortable and their mind naturally takes them to some of the factors that are making their life sad, difficult or lonely.
 Gently bringing up the topic at such a time may be received as practical advice instead of as an attack.

 The discussion on moving can be helped if you can gather some information on her friends who are already in assisted living.
 Mom will be more receptive about visiting a center where she will have one or more instant friends.